Edinburgh is world-famous for its festivals - no more so than in the crazy month of August, when there are five festivals on all at once.

 More info on the Royal Edinburgh Military Tattoo

 While away the hours at the Book Festival

-That said, with a huge programme of events, including author readings, signings, Q&As and workshops.
-Plus with a lively music and performance programme at the late night Spiegeltent, there's plenty of excitement to be had too.
+That said, there's a huge programme of events, including author readings, signings, Q&As and workshops.
+Plus the lively music and performance programme at the late night Spiegeltent means there's plenty of excitement to be had too.